Coherence vs. Other Software

 Coherence uses external providers to manage source control, PR reviews, and other source code control functionality.
 We don't replace these tools.
 That said, looking more broadly GitHub and GitLab both offer similar feature set to Coherence: cloud IDE, environment management/DevOps dashboard, CI/CD pipelines, and integration with your tools such as JIRA or Slack.
 Coherence in the end is a more unified and opinionated version of the same toolkit.

-- For SCM, we integrate with GitHub for SCM, and plans to integrate with GitLab and Bitbucket within 2022.
+- For SCM, we integrate with GitHub for SCM, and it's on our roadmap to integrate with GitLab and Bitbucket.

 - With the existing tools, source control works out of the box but each additional functionality requires more configuration, often also modifications to existing tools and configurations.
 Our holistic approach saves you the work and maintenance while getting you the best version of your toolchain, and it's our job to keep making it better!